Persons who wish to be licensed as a barber in the State of Arizona or open a barber shop need to apply online by going

 - The written examination consists of questions on subjects covered in general textbooks on barbering and State laws.

 - The practical examination consists of haircutting, shampooing, scalp manipulation, shaving and the scientific rest facial.
 Everyone will do a taper haircut, shampoo, shave and facial.
 All applicants are required to furnish their own models, tools, towels, shampoo, hair tonic, after-shave lotion and chair cloth.
 Models cannot be or have been in the barbering profession.
 The board will furnish lather and massage creams.
 Applicants must have five combs, two brushes and a can of spray disinfectant at the examination and while working.

 BARBER EXAMINATION DATES AND LOCATIONS

 Examinations will be given in Phoenix.
-Approximately 5-6 days after the filing deadline, a letter will be sent to the applicant announcing the time and location of their examination along with a procedure sheet and map.
+One week after filing deadline, emails to all schools will be sent out with schedule times.
+Students should check with their schools or schools should have information for former students available.
 Report 30 minutes before scheduled exam time.
-A barber student card or picture ID must be presented at the door.
+A barber student card or picture ID must be presented at the door to take exams.